Desiree DeMarsMerging Ancient Wisdom+the Power of Neurscience

 Discovering The Quetico

 The summer of my freshman year in high school, I had a life changing experience after witnessing the passion of wilderness preservationist, Charlie Ericksen.
 Charlie was a gifted photographer who brought awareness about ecological inter-connectedness and sustainablily into public schools.
 He lived a life of magic on an island on Nym Lake in the Canadian wilderness.
-I received a scholarship to canoe the crystal clear waters of Quetico Provincial Park in Atikokan, Ontario for two weeks, and Charlie was my canoe mate.
-One day paddling on my own around camp, I heard a voice, clear as a bell saying Everything is in Relationship!
-The understanding of those words has continued to resonate as a deep truth my entire life.
+I received a scholarship to canoe the pristine waters of Quetico Provincial Park in Atikokan, Ontario for two weeks, and Charlie was my canoe mate.
+One day, paddling on my own around camp, I heard an inner voice, clear as a bell say, Everything is in Relationship!
+The understanding of these words has continued to resonate as a deep truth my entire life.

 Charlie dedicated his life to ecological education through wilderness experiences from his island home with his wolf-dog, sidekick Lobo.
 The curriculum continues today as The Voyageur Wilderness Programme.
-My maiden experience there was so profound that I later attended Northland College in Ashland, Wisconsin, which was a short distance from the Minnesota border so that I could visit and become a friend to the man who changed my life and showed me what on this earth is truly valuable.
+My maiden experience there was so profound that I later attended Northland College in Ashland, Wisconsin, which was a short distance from the Minnesota border.
+This allowed me to visit yearly and become friends to the man who changed my life and reflected the essential value of Mother Earth.
 I spent many unforgettable summers portaging those waters with kindred spirits who followed the call to reconnect to that sacred land.